wp-plugins/advanced-uploader/readme.txt

 2. This screen shot is for the destination selection page

 == Changelog ==
+= 2.10 =
+* fixed category match so match not found if no category.
 = 2.09 =
 * fixed target path to make sure it always ends with a directory separator.
 = 2.08 =